chan-bigdata/project-website/_posts/2026-08-25-beyond-top-k-building-search-confidence-guardrails-for-agentic-ai-with-opensearch.md

 ### 3. Reranking with a cross-encoder

-A cross-encoder rescores the top candidates using full query–document attention, producing more precise ordering as a second pass.
+A cross-encoder rescores the top candidates using full query-document attention, producing more precise ordering as a second pass.
 OpenSearch supports this through the [rerank processor](https://docs.opensearch.org/latest/search-plugins/search-relevance/reranking-search-results/) via ML Commons:

 ```json
 "response_processors": [